-The Storage Service is a flexible, scoped key-value store that is used in a number of other Mobile Services features, and that can be used in applications to store various developer-defined information.
+The Storage Service is a flexible, scoped key-value store that is used in a number of other mobile services features, and that can be used in applications to store various developer-defined information.
 Application-level storage can be used to apply shared configuration to all app installations, such as general policies.
 The finer-grained user-level storage can hold user preferences, draft objects and other data that should be available across devices.
 Finally, the device-level storage can be used for information pertaining to the device or installation.
 The application configuration data is stored based on user or device preference.
 The storage service stores flexible data structure and supports application-level, user-level, and device-level storage.
-SAP Cloud Platform Mobile Services offers authorization and authentication schemes that secure the data.
+SAP Mobile Services offers authorization and authentication schemes that secure the data.

 Procedure for Predefined Policies¶

 - Enable policies in the SAP mobile service cockpit, e.g. the Log Upload policy of the Logging feature

 - Use the SAP BTP SDK for Android or iOS, the Mobile Development Kit or SAP Mobile Cards to automatically apply predefined policies

 - Ensure the user is logged in to mobile services to gain access to user-level data.
 Additionally, to use device-level storage, acquire a device ID

 - Use the SAP BTP SDK for Android or iOS or the Mobile Development Kit to build apps to access the storage service APIs or directly use mobile services HTTP APIs on other platforms

 |Key-value store||Flexibly store various information in the cloud|

 |Scoped access||Use application-wide scope to configure all installations, or use user-level and device-level storage for more specific information|

 Storage service facilitates application developers to persist mobile application specific data, such as user preferences, user contextual data, and application configuration.